DaveY61/SurePortfolio/README.md

    Their document walks you through the details to establish a git repo for your 'mysite' application.<br>
    Basically these steps:

-    a. open a bash shell in PythonAnywhere
+    a.
+Open a bash shell in PythonAnywhere
-    b. use 'git config' to define name and email
+    b.
+Use 'git config' to define name and email
-    c. use "git init" to make an empty repo
+    c.
+Use "git init" to make an empty repo
-    d. use "git add" to push the initial files into the repo
+    d.
+Use "git add" to push the initial files into the repo

 #### 2. Create a GitHub **Public** repo<br>
    [Open GitHub](https://github.com/) and use "Create a new repository" to hold your application.<br>